bioinformed/glu-genetics/docs/whatsnew/glu0.rst

   is now considered near-production grade pending only feedback from usage in the wild.

-* Major optimizations when merging genotype matricies with identical columns and disjoint rows.
+* Major optimizations when merging genotype matrices with identical columns and disjoint rows.

 * Association output from :mod:`assoc.logit1` and :mod:`assoc.linear1` now includes